Solving Tips

 Swordfish can be further extended:

-These techniques follow the same principle as Swordfish, but involve more rows and columns, with recognition difficulty increasing exponentially.
+These techniques follow the same principle as Swordfish, just involving more rows and columns, with exponentially increasing identification difficulty.

 Technique Summary